Gottes Zeit ist die allerbeste Zeit, BWV 106: 2

 The first vocal movement combines several aspects of getting ready to die, based mostly on texts from the Old Testament.
 Bach expresses their ideas in a variety of musical form and scoring.
-The movement opens (2a) on a text in free poetry, "Gottes Zeit ist die allerbeste Zeit" (God's time is the best of all times).
+The movement opens (2a) on a text in free poetry by theologian David von Schweinitz, "Gottes Zeit ist die allerbeste Zeit" (God's time is the best of all times).
 The chorus has no initial tempo marking, but has a fugal section marked Allegro, and the end is Adagio assai.

 The thought from Psalm 90 (2b), "Ach, Herr, lehre uns bedenken, daß wir sterben müssen" (Ah, Lord, teach us to consider that we must die) is rendered as an arioso of the tenor, marked Lento.
 The melodic line is broken by rests of reflection.

 The warning to be prepared for death (2c) from Isaiah, "Bestelle dein Haus; denn du wirst sterben" (Put your house in order; for you will die), is performed as an aria by the bass, marked Vivace.
 Arpeggios of the recorder accompany the voice which has been described as "evocative of the command of God".